 Oh, a trivia point: Santa always used the same cable car: Car 504, with a specially-strengthened roof to support Santa and the loudspeakers and decorations.
 That car was retired in the mid-1990s, but in true San Francisco fashion, it has taken on a new and useful life.
 Muni leased it to the San Francisco Giants, where it can now be seen from everywhere in the ballpark, sitting proudly on the centerfield concourse, renumbered 44 to honor Willie McCovey.
 (Powell car 24, still in operation, has been dedicated to Willie Mays).

 The Emporium, of course, is long gone.
-Its 1896 Market Street facade and its iconic dome, slightly relocated, are features of a vertical shopping mall that lost anchor tenant Nordstrom this year (but still has Bloomingdale’s occupying The Emporium’s old footprint…for now anyway).
+Its 1896 Market Street facade and its iconic dome, slightly relocated, are features of a vertical shopping mall called San Francisco Centre that is barely hanging on (but still has Bloomingdale’s occupying part of The Emporium’s old footprint…for now anyway).

 Another tradition continues, however.
-Decorated cable cars are still a feature of the season in San Francisco, thanks to efforts led by cable car gripman and Market Street Railway member Val Lupiz and his band of “cable car elves” including our board’s vice chair, James Giraudo, Jeremy Whiteman, Frank Zepeda, and others.
+Decorated cable cars are still a feature of the season in San Francisco, thanks to efforts led by cable car gripman and Market Street Railway member Val Lupiz and his band of “cable car elves” including our board’s vice chair James Giraudo, Jeremy Whiteman, Frank Zepeda, and others.
 Here’s a wonderful montage of 2017’s decorated cable cars that Val shared.
 (Click to enlarge.)
-There are even more this year; fitting for the 150th anniversary of the cable car’s invention, for which our nonprofit led a year-long civic celebration.Santa Claus Was Coming to Town
+There are a wonderful variety of decorated cable cars this year, plus holiday wreaths on the front of all F-line cars, supplied by us and put in place by Kevin Sheridan’s great maintenance crew at the home of the F-line cars, Cameron Beach Yard.

 Happy holidays from Market Street Railway!